 A recent study, which is not yet published, found, in 2019 57% of female patients who attended the Sexual Medicine and Therapy clinic (Monash Health) attended because of painful sex.
 60% of them had Vaginismus.
 Almost half of these women had experienced this for more than five years, and it had occurred in around one in five of these women for ten or more years.

 Vaginismus occurs when someone has persistent or recurrent difficulties in allowing vaginal entry of a penis, finger, or any object, despite her wish to do so.

 Some women experience fear, difficulties, or pain from the first time they try to insert something into their vagina, and instead of getting better, it can get worse over time.
 This is called “primary vaginismus”.

 Others can be fine for years and develop pain at some later date.
 This is “secondary vaginismus”.

 Vaginismus can be mild, moderate, or severe.
 The pain is often described as burning, cramping, or a tight feeling.
 And for some, nothing can go into the vagina.
 Sufferers describe it as like hitting a brick wall.

-Those with undiagnosed vaginismus can feel embarrassed or abnormal which can deter them from seeking help.
+There is a mental impact of vaginismus as well.
+Those with undiagnosed vaginismus can feel embarrassed or abnormal, which can deter them from seeking help.
 And undiagnosed vaginismus can significantly impact self-esteem and lead to anxiety or depression.

 Those with vaginismus may avoid being sexual, as it can be a very painful experience.
 They also may avoid any intimacy for fear that it may lead to “sex”.
 This can significantly impact relationships, leading to distance and conflict.